-Approximately 2700 sexually active MSM (~675 in each participating city) will be recruited for HIV testing via DC-RDS.
+Approximately 2700 sexually active MSM (~675 in each participating city) will be recruited for HIV testing via DC-RDS and direct recruitment (DR).
+The study's focus is on cisgender MSM; however, transgender women who meet eligibility criteria will be included.
 Out of this cohort, 356 HIV-infected MSM who are not virally suppressed and meet the inclusion and exclusion criteria described below will be enrolled into the CM intervention and SOC control study arms.